rucio/k8s-tutorial/README.md

 _NOTE: Replace the pod IDs with the ones from your instance, they change every time_

 * Check if you have previously done this before and want to reset from scratch.
-In that case, check if there's an old PostgreSQL database lying around, and find&remove it with `kubectl describe pvc` && `kubectl delete pvc data-postgres-postgresql-0`
+In that case, check if there's an old PostgreSQL database lying around, and find and remove it with `kubectl describe pvc` && `kubectl delete pvc data-postgres-postgresql-0`

 * Install a fresh new Rucio database (PostgreSQL).